framedsc/Sitesource/markdown/ReshadeGuides/Shaders/cinematicdof.md

 ## Anamorphism control

-There are various lens effects known from cinema, one of them is anamorphic bokeh shapes, which means the bokeh shapes don't form perfect round circles around edges.
-Cinematic DoF offers three factors to control the anamorphic behavior of the bokeh shapes.
+There are various lens effects known from cinema, one of them is anamorphic bokeh shapes, which means the bokeh shapes don't form perfect round circles around edges but ellipses.
+This effect is caused by using a lens to project a wider image onto a narrower lens opening, resulting in vertical ellipses.
+Cinematic DoF offers this feature and adds additional options to distort the ellipses to mimic edge distortion as well.
+These three settings are combined in the Anamorphism control section in the shader controls.

 ### Anamorphic factor
-The first factor is the factor to control of the anamorphism of the bokeh shapes, the **Anamorphic factor**.
+The first factor is the factor to control the amount of the anamorphism of the bokeh shapes, the **Anamorphic factor**.
 By default it's 1.0, which means all bokeh shapes are fine round circles.
-Moving the value down to 0.0 will make them appear more and more line elipses.
+Moving the value down to 0.0 will make them appear more and more like elipses.
 Below is an example of a scene with an anamorphic factor of 0.7.
 It shows slight deformation around the edges, but close to the center the shapes are still round.
+This can be used to mimic edge distortion in fisheye lenses.

 ![Anamorphic factor](../../Images/ShaderGuides/CinematicDOF/ana_factor.jpg "Anamorphic factor of 0.7"){.shadowed}